Home

 #Flying #insect #numbers #plunged #survey #finds #Insects

-Individuals in the British survey downloaded an app, which enabled them to record their journeys and the number of bugs squashed on their registration plates.
-Photograph: Buglife/PA“This vital research means that the variety of flying insects is declining by a mean of 34% per decade – this is terrifying,” mentioned Matt Shardlow at Buglife, which ran the survey together with Kent Wildlife Trust (KWT).
-“We cannot put off motion any longer, for the health and wellbeing of future generations this demands a political and a societal response.
-It is important that we halt biodiversity decline now.”
+“This vital study suggests that the variety of flying insects is declining by a mean of 34% per decade – that is terrifying,” stated Matt Shardlow at Buglife, which ran the survey together with Kent Wildlife Trust (KWT).
+“We can't delay motion any longer, for the health and wellbeing of future generations this demands a political and a societal response.
+It is essential that we halt biodiversity decline now.”

 Quelle: www.theguardian.com